Journal of Machine Learning Research, 23(147):1−51, 2022.

-Abstract: $\alpha$-posteriors and their variational approximations distort standard posterior inference by downweighting the likelihood in posterior calculations and introducing variational approximation errors.
+Abstract: $\alpha$-posteriors and their variational approximations distort standard posterior inference by downweighting the likelihood and introducing variational approximation errors.
 We show that such distortions, if tuned appropriately, reduce the Kullback-Leibler (KL) divergence from the true, but perhaps infeasible, posterior distribution when there is potential parametric model misspecification.
 To make this point, we derive a Bernstein-von Mises theorem showing convergence in total variation distance of $\alpha$-posteriors and their variational approximations to limiting Gaussian distributions.
-We use these distributions to evaluate the KL divergence between true and reported posteriors.
-We show this divergence is minimized by choosing $\alpha$ strictly smaller than one, assuming there is a vanishingly small probability of model misspecification.
-The optimized value becomes smaller as the the misspecification becomes more severe.
-The optimized KL divergence increases logarithmically in the degree of misspecification and not linearly as with the usual posterior.
+We use these limiting distributions to evaluate the KL divergence between true and reported posteriors.
+We show the KL divergence is minimized by choosing $\alpha$ strictly smaller than one, assuming there is a vanishingly small probability of model misspecification.
+The optimized value of $\alpha$ becomes smaller as the misspecification becomes more severe.
+The optimized KL divergence increases logarithmically in the magnitude of misspecification and not linearly as with the usual posterior.
+Moreover, the optimized variational approximations of $\alpha$-posteriors can induce additional robustness to model misspecification, beyond that obtained by optimally downweighting the likelihood.